andrecrgoveia/wine_predictor/README.md

 This algorithm will learn from the data all the characteristics that make a red wine and a white wine.
 After learning, and any user can enter new data for the algorithm to classify the type of wine.

-# The entire app was devoloper using just:
+# The entire application was developed basically using:
 Back-End:
 - Python